-Flea markets and antiques fairs have an interesting sort of timing sequence.
+Flea markets and antique fairs have an interesting sort of timing sequence.
 Here's how to navigate around it:

 - If you're a serious shopper, and if you're looking for highly sought-after items, come early.
 Often, visitors are charged more to enter flea markets early, but if you're looking to make serious purchases, it's worth it.

 - If you're looking for a good bargain, start haggling late.
 As the day comes to a close, sellers are more tired and less prone to be shrewd about their pricing.
 They may also be looking to unload extra merchandise and more willing to let you lighten the burden they'll have to pack up.

 - If you arrive in the middle of the event, move to the farthest reaches of the market and make your way toward the entrance.
 When high volumes of people begin to arrive at flea markets, they tend to coalesce toward the entrances, mostly because they don't get too far inland before being distracted by interesting objects.
 To beat the crowd, put on your pretend blinders and make your way to the back.